parnic/node-screenlogic/README.md

 Passed as an argument to the emitted `controllerConfig` event handler.

+### hasSolar()

+Returns a bool indicating whether the system has solar present.
+(Helper method for interpreting the value in `equipFlags`.)

+### hasSolarAsHeatpump()

+Returns a bool indicating whether the system has a solar heatpump (UltraTemp, ThermalFlo) present.
+(Helper method for interpreting the value in `equipFlags`.)

+### hasChlorinator()

+Returns a bool indicating whether the system has a chlorinator present.
+(Helper method for interpreting the value in `equipFlags`.)

+### hasCooling()

+Returns a bool indicating whether the system has a cooler present.
+(Helper method for interpreting the value in `equipFlags`.)

+### hasIntellichem()

+Returns a bool indicating whether the system has an IntelliChem chemical management system present.
+(Helper method for interpreting the value in `equipFlags`.)

 ### Properties

 * `controllerId` - integer indicating the controller's ID